jhmartel/WOLFRAM/README.md

 How does one represent simple closed curves in WOLFRAM?
 Use natural correspondance between {free homotopy classes [γ] on Σ} and the {conjugacy classes of [γ] in the fundamental group π1(Σ)}.
 N.B. the algebraic characterization of which conjugacy classes represent simple closed curves is more complicated, c.f.
-[Birman?]
+[Birman]